aphiria/aphiria/README.md

 $response->setBody(new StringBody('foo'));
 ```

-<h5 id="response-formatters">Response Formatters</h5>
+<h4 id="json-responses">JSON Responses</h4>

-Opulence provides a few easy ways to create common responses.
+Opulence provides an easy way to create common responses.
 For example, to create a JSON response, use `ResponseFormatter`:

 ```php
 use Opulence\Net\Http\Formatting\ResponseFormatter;